 Our Top Picks

-Now that you have a good understanding of the primary features, it’s time to look in detail at some of the top models.
+Now that you have a good understanding of the primary features, it’s time to look in detail at some of the best gas-powered pressure washers.
 In addition to the considerations above, manufacturer reputation and value for money are taken into account to help you find the best gas pressure washer in each category.

 The Simpson MegaShot is an extremely popular gas pressure washer for household jobs, and it rivals the top spot on this list.
 The pressure washer’s chunky 10-inch pneumatic tires give it better all-surface mobility, and the rugged construction makes it better suited for commercial applications as well as DIY use.